Fast Nonseparable Gaussian Stochastic Process with Application to Methylation Level Interpolation: Introduction

 The increasing demands to analyze high dimensional data with complex structures have facilitated the development of novel statistical models for functional data, in which the outcomes can be interpreted as samples of random functions.
 Time series, longitudinal, and spatial data are some typical examples of functional data.
 One common feature among functional data is that, often, the linear regression does not appropriately explain the correlations between the outcomes that are close in the inputs of the function.
 The correlation is often expressed through a mapping from the functional inputs to the associated outcomes, usually modeled as a stochastic process, and the correlations between nearby inputs are captured through a covariance matrix.
 One natural choice of such stochastic process is the Gaussian stochastic process (GaSP), which has been widely used in many applications \citep{sacks1989design,Bayarri09,gelfand2010handbook}.

 GaSP models have also been popular in analyzing functional data with multiple functional outcomes, in which independent GaSP models are generally built separately for each outcome for simplicity.
 A more sophisticated approach is to define a {separable} GaSP model, where the correlations between functions and between inputs are modeled separately using a matrix normal distribution \citep{conti2010bayesian}.
-Other approaches include estimating a basis function, such as using the principal component analysis \citep{higdon2008computer}, with the weights of the basis functions modeled as independent GaSPs to model the correlation structure over the input space.
+Other approaches include the use of a linear model of coregionalization, where the factor processes modeled as independent GaSPs to explain the variation over the input space.
 This construction results in \emph{nonseparable} covariance structures, meaning that the covariance matrix cannot be decomposed as a Kronecker product of two small covariance matrices.

 For large-scale data, a GaSP model is often computationally expensive: the evaluation of the likelihood requires $O(n^3)$ computational operations to compute the inverse of the covariance matrix, where $n$ is the number of observed data points. {To ease the computation, } many approximation methods have been proposed, including low rank approximation \citep{banerjee2008gaussian}, covariance tapering \citep{kaufman2008covariance}, use of Gaussian Markov random field representations \citep{lindgren2011explicit}, and likelihood approximation \citep{eidsvik2013estimation}. {Those approximation methods are sometimes preferred for computationally intensive problems, however, the exact computation is more desired if we can overcome the $O(n^3)$ computational operations. }